karma-sumit/Recipe-App/README.md

 # Recipe-App

-This is repository is for practice project which i am trying to make by following Max's angular course. [https://www.udemy.com/course/the-complete-guide-to-angular-2/ ]
+This repository is for practice project which i am trying to make by following Max's angular course. [https://www.udemy.com/course/the-complete-guide-to-angular-2/ ]